tombustamante/tombustamante/README.md

 ### Welcome to my personal Github repository!

-Next Realm AI research lab base in New York City 👋
+I am the Founder & CEO of Next Realm AI, and artificial intelliegence research lab base in New York City 👋

 <!--
 **tombustamante/tombustamante** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.

-Here are some ideas to get you started:
+Areas of Interest:

-- 🔭 AI research lab in New York City
+- 🔭 Large Language Model development
-- 🌱 Quantum Computing research lab in New York City
+- 🌱 Quantum Computing Research
-- 👯 Cybersecurity command center in Manhattan
+- 👯 CyBusiness Applications

 -->